The basics of business fundamentally stay the same, however it’s how you communicate, manage and your decisions that changes over time.

 This is an obvious option, not only is mobile technology increasing efficiency and shortening sales cycles for many businesses, it has also offered sales teams the ease and flexibility to communicate better and more compelling messages to further engage customers.

 Customer expectations are higher today than they have ever been before.
-They know there is choice.
+They know there is a choice.
 If you don’t deliver, you will lose your customer.
-This is where faster communication and more availability plays a critical role.
-Smartphones now have access to business critical data, tablets are outselling PC’s by 27%, BYOD is becoming the norm and with the introduction of faster mobile networks, mobility is no longer a platform but an important cog in your business strategy machine.
+This is where faster communication and more availability play a critical role.
+Smartphones now have access to business-critical data, tablets are outselling PCs by 27%, BYOD is becoming the norm and with the introduction of faster mobile networks, mobility is no longer a platform but an important cog in your business strategy machine.

 Bringing it all together: Cloudatbility

-Ok you got me, I made up the word cloudatbility but utilizing all three together can compliment each other and give you tools to not only sell more but to make better business decisions.
+Ok, you got me, I made up the word 'cloudatbility' but utilising all three together can compliment each other and give you tools to not only sell more but to make better business decisions.

 Imagine you’re just about to go to your next customer appointment, so you pull out your smartphone and access your company data through an app or website.
 You know who you’re meeting with and your BI system instantly tells you what the customer has bought this year compared to last year.
 Then you can see any orders that have been placed but not yet delivered.